Apple Debuts Streaming Video, Payment Card And News Subscription Services

 Apple is also updating its Apple Pay service to add a virtual credit card, offered in partnership with Goldman Sachs and Mastercard.
 Users will be able to apply for the new Apple Card on the iPhone and begin using it in a few minutes via Apple Pay.
 (They can get a physical card for use where Apple Pay is not accepted.)
 Apple said the card will have no fees and will help users track their purchases by category on their iPhones.

 Users will get 2 percent cash back daily on all purchases and 3 percent on Apple service purchases.
-For security, the card number is stored in a chip used by Apple Pay on the iPhone and each payment to merchants is protected by a dynamic security code on the phone.
+For security, the card number will be stored in a chip used by Apple Pay on the iPhone, and each payment to merchants will be protected by a dynamic security code on the phone.

 "We don't allow advertisers to track you, so what you read on Apple News will not follow you across the Web," said Roger Rosner, Apple's vice president of applications.